raiden-network/spec/monitoring_service.rst

 Monitoring Service Payment
 --------------------------

 The MS can claim its reward after successfully submitting its client’s balance proof update.
-This is only allowed when the Monitoring Service is registered in the Service Registry.
-For more infos see the :ref:`ServiceRegistry` contract.
+Sending this update is only allowed when the MS is registered in the Service Registry.
+Therefore, only registered MS can receive payments.
+For more information see the :ref:`ServiceRegistry` contract specification.

 The payment is paid out from a deposit in the :ref:`UserDeposit` Contract (UDC).
-Ideally, only one MS submits the latest BP to the SC to avoid unnecessary gas usage (for more infos see the description of the :ref:`Monitoring Service contract <MonitoringServiceContract>`.
+Ideally, only one MS submits the latest BP to the contract to avoid wasting gas.
+For more information see the description of the :ref:`Monitoring Service contract <MonitoringServiceContract>`.

 MS Reliability